 2) User Interface:

-As per the research we have seen that the multi-windows as the more approach then the single windows interface and it is better which offer greater freedom to different flexibilities.
+As per the research we have seen that the multi-windows as the more approach then the single windows interface and it is better which offers greater freedom to different flexibilities.

 **VirtualBox: It comes with the multi-windows function